thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

 Lawyers Collective has reported after interviewing all the women held in the Bombay Central Jail in 1987:

 >More than 50 percent of the women interviewed complained of violence and abuse in police
->custody.… Women have complained of being whipped with belts, especially on the thigh
+>custody. … Women have complained of being whipped with belts, especially on the thigh
 >and upper leg, or being hung with a pole around the back of the neck and arms, or being
 >caned on the palms and on the soles of their feet till they are swollen and tender, having their
 >hair yanked by two policemen from either side, and all this to the accompaniment of abuse